 – DeCenzo and Robbins

-Reward is basically a token of appreciation, given by the employer to the employee for his/her service to the company.
+A reward is basically a token of appreciation, given by the employer to the employee for his/her service to the company.
 A well-designed reward system motivates employees and helps in building positive emotional response towards the job.
-It also leads to higher and better performance of employees which has direct impact on the productivity of the company.
+It also leads to higher and better performance of employees which has a direct impact on the productivity of the company.

 Intrinsic reward is directly related to job performance as a successful task automatically produces it.
 Higher the success rate, higher will be the rate of intrinsic rewards one receives.